openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 > **NOTE:** When using `REGION`, the location of the region within the frame, and the size of the region, may be different for each detection in the feed forward track.
 Thus, `REGION` should not be used by algorithms that perform region tracking and require a consistent coordinate space from detection to detection.
 For those algorithms, use `SUPERSET_REGION` instead.
 That will ensure that each detection region is relative to the upper right corner of the superset region for that track.

-`FEED_FORWARD_TOP_CONFIDENCE_COUNT` allows you to drop low confidence detections from feed forward tracks.
+`FEED_FORWARD_TOP_QUALITY_COUNT` allows you to drop low quality detections from feed forward tracks.
 Setting the property to a value less than or equal to 0 has no effect.
 In that case all detections in the feed forward track will be processed.

-When `FEED_FORWARD_TOP_CONFIDENCE_COUNT` is set to a number greater than 0, say 5, then the top 5 detections in the feed forward track (based on highest confidence) will be processed.
-If the track contains less than 5 detections then all of the detections in the track will be processed.
-If one or more detections have the same confidence value, then the detection(s) with the lower frame index take precedence.
+When `FEED_FORWARD_TOP_QUALITY_COUNT` is set to a number greater than 0, say 5, then the top 5 highest quality detections in the feed forward track will be processed.
+Determination of quality is based on the job property `QUALITY_SELECTION_PROPERTY`, which defaults to `CONFIDENCE`, but may be set to a different detection property.
+[See the documentation in the "Quality Selection Guide"] If the track contains less than 5 detections then all of the detections in the track will be processed.
+If one or more detections have the same quality value, then the detection(s) with the lower frame index take precedence.

 # Superset Region